 Pinpoint Your Destination: Figure Out Where You’re Moving

 Explore numerous options before deciding where downsizing is going to take you.
-You’ll want to find a community or facility that meets your financial and emotional needs, that is low-maintenance, conveniently located and accentuates the part of the house you will spend the most time in.
-Determine amenities and services that are important to you.
+You’ll want to find a community or facility that meets your financial and emotional needs, which is low-maintenance, conveniently located, and accentuates the part of the house you will spend the most time in.
+Determine the amenities and services that are important to you.
 A real estate agent or downsizing specialist can help you shuffle through the various options in your city to find the best pick.

 After you find the right place, even if it has limited storage amenities, only consider renting an additional storage unit as an absolute last resort.
 The moving process should help you declutter and purge enough to prevent you from having to invest in extra space for your belongings.

 Selling Your Home: Put a Price on the Memories

 One of the biggest mistakes homeowners make when looking to downsize is overvaluing their current home’s worth.
 While you see all the memories associated with your home, most onlookers are only looking to determine its true market value.
 Get a local real estate agent to help you understand the current local market for your home, and mentally prepare yourself to hear a number lower than you previously expected.

 It’s worth getting a professional involved to help you get the best value for the home and belongings with the least amount of effort.
 At Cates Auction, we receive glowing testimonials of the benefits of having someone else handle the trickier aspects of marketing and getting the best return.

 THE MOVING PROCESS: A HOME DOWNSIZING CHECKLIST

 Moving in and of itself requires an organized process, but when the space you’re moving into is more confined than you’re used to, you will face additional challenges.
 To be as prepared as possible, pay close attention to these tips on downsizing to a smaller home.